meract/meract/README.md

     }
 }
 ```
-We can pass the path and the callback function to the router, as well as the controller method.
+We can pass the path and the callback function to the route, as well as the controller method.
 We can also set a route for the 404 error.

 The static html method that provides the Controller class accepts html and returns an object of the Response class with the set header `Content-Type : text/html`, simply reduces unnecessary code in controllers.